 To student teach, you must attend the mandatory student teaching meeting two semesters before you plan to student teach.
-Please look for details about your student teaching (school assignment policies,

-No student may take EDS306, Eng390, Eng392, or student teaching without FATE. expectations, etc.) in your Student Teaching Handbook.
+Please look for details about your student teaching (school assignment policies, expectations, etc.) in your Student Teaching Handbook.
 See Dr. Laura Renzi (Main Hall 547) for this Handbook.
 In addition, you must: